magento/merchdocs/src/marketing/recommendation-change-source.md

    Adobe Commerce will now fetch recommendations from that environment.

    {:.bs-callout-info}
-   Recommendations from another SaaS data space can be previewed by shoppers, but not clicked.
+   Recommendations from another SaaS data space can be viewed on the non-production storefront, but not clicked.